 My MF selection methodology remains the same – it starts with defining the different investment objectives that you (my reader) may have and the category of funds that you will need to invest in.

 Then I look at the size of the fund – the amount of total investor money the fund is managing (called Assets under management) – as per me, the bigger the fund size, the more likely it will have a better fund management team and better governance.

-So here are my current quarterly recommendations (April -June 2018):
+So here are my current quarterly recommendations (July – Sept 2018):

 If you are looking for growth in capital for long term (3 years or more investment timeframe):

-Slightly higher risk and higher return – HDFC Mid cap opportunities fund – this fund manages appx 15000 crore investor money and has given 25% per annum compounded over five years.
+Slightly higher risk and higher return – HDFC Mid cap opportunities fund – this fund manages appx 17000 crore investor money and has given 25% per annum compounded over five years.
 This fund invests in stocks mid cap and small cap companies.

 There are also some industry specific themes that would do well in 2018 -19.
 I believe that Rural theme and FMCG industries whould give good returns in 2018-19.
 The funds for these themes are Sundaram rural and consumption fund and SBI consumption opportunities fund.

 Low risk and reasonable return – ICICI Prudential equity and debt fund – right now this category ( and this fund) is not performing ( as compared to a FD) as the equity markets have been not performing since Jan -but over a 3 year period, it should give you appx 10% – this fund has 65% -70% of it’s money invested in equity markets and remaining 30% in bonds.

 Really low risk and OK with low returns – You can look at investing in ultra short term debt funds – the fund that I recommend is ICICI Prudential savings fund – this fund should give slightly above FD rates in the coming year (and this interest is taxed).